ezrafayet/yarsp/README.md

 Yet Another React.js Starter-Pack - in progress 💎🛡

-## choices
+## Choices and discussions

+* Works both with or without Docker (see "how to run" sections bellow)
+* React's components are all functional components (no class involved)
+* Routes and rights regarding access to those routes are generated from the array stored in routes.ts
+* NB: YOUR API ENDPOINTS/GATEWAY MUST ALWAYS CONTROLL ACCESS, DO NOT RELY ON A FRONT-ONLY ACCESS-CONTROL STRATEGY
+* No default export used
-* Typescript
+* Typescript - so no "prop-type" library needed
+* A context hook is used to store application-level data, so Redux should not be used here
+* Fetch is used for API calls, but an abstract layer is used to normalize fetching.
+If you add a library (say Axios or unfetch) you'll only need it in one file.
-* Sass - should probably be replaced by css in js
+* Sass - will probably be replaced by css in js
-* Using CRA scripts, will be removed in later version
+* CRA scripts (start, build ...) - will be removed in later versions

-* You have the choice to use docker or not
+## Versions tested

+React 16
+React-dom 16
+React-router-dom 5

-## Run localy
+## Run localy (dev mode)

 * npm i
 * npm run start